Your browser is not supported

 The money tree

-About the Money Tree diagram
+About the money tree diagram

 The second tier separates digital money by issuer either by the private sector or by us.
 We offer a digital account to some financial institutions so they can move money between themselves.
 These are called ESAS accounts.
 Currently, we do not provide digital money that is available for all New Zealanders to use.
 If we did, this would be called central bank digital currency (CBDC).